FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 ### Creating many-to-many Relationships

 Bridge Tables are often used to relate many-to-many relationships.
-For example, every spraying activity within the FMIS will need to associate a farm worker, a product to apply, and a location to apply the treatment (known as a **PartField**)
+For example, every spraying activity within the FMIS will need to associate a farmworker, a product to apply, and a location to apply the treatment (known as a **PartField**).

 In order to hold the context information to "direct a worker to spray a herbicide onto a field" we will need to create a new data entity **Task** which exists to associate data from other entities.
 It has a foreign key relationship to the